driving-behavior/DBNet/README.md

 ## Citation
 If you find our work useful in your research, please consider citing:

-	@inproceedings{DBNet2018,
+	@InProceedings{DBNet2018,
-	  title={DBNet: A Large-Scale Dataset for Driving Behavior Learning}, author={Yiping Chen and Jingkang Wang and Jonathan Li and Cewu Lu and Zhipeng Luo and HanXue and Cheng Wang}, booktitle={2018 IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2018}
+	  author = {Yiping Chen and Jingkang Wang and Jonathan Li and Cewu Lu and Zhipeng Luo and HanXue and Cheng Wang}, title = {LiDAR-Video Driving Dataset: Learning Driving Policies Effectively}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, month = {June},
+	  year = {2018}
 	}

 ## License